The following document provides a crosswalk between the sixth and seventh editions.

 The Publication Manual of the American Psychological Association was created to set standards and rules for scholarly writing.
-Though it has changed much over the years, its aim is still the same.
-Now in its sixth edition, the Manual guides readers on stylistic choices as well as citation.
+Though those rules evolve, the aim of the Manual remains the same.
+Now in its seventh edition, the Manual guides readers on stylistic choices as well as citation.
 The rules set forth in the Manual are commonly referred to as APA Style.
 Many social and behavioral sciences use this style for their writing and publication, and it is used exclusively in Nursing.
 Papers at FNU must be written in APA Style and the Publication Manual is a required textbook for FNU students.

 When purchasing a Manual, please be aware that counterfeit copies are being sold.
 It is best to buy it from the FNU online bookstore, the APA Style website, or other established retailers.
 Avoid buying from third-party sellers.